jimangel/jimangel.io/content/posts/2022-09-12-automated-ubuntu-22-04-usb-install.md

 - what is cloud-init
 - what is curtin
 - what is autoinstall
+- what is livefs-editor
+- what is livefs-edit
 - ubuntu live-server USB
 - bootable ubuntu
 - cloud-init userdata